-3. Ridesharing Incentives
+3. Ridesharing Incentives (Event type RIDEP)

-Rideshare incentives consisting of additional cash and paid with earnings type RSS in HRS will automatically be included on the HRS W-2 as an addition to Federal wages (but not State wages) and OASDI/Medicare deductions/contributions will be processed and reported if the employee is otherwise subject to the tax(es).
-If you want to use earnings type RSS, and it is not available to you, submit a request to SFS\Payroll\Requests@lacoe.edu.
+Rideshare incentives consisting of additional cash and paid with earnings type RIDEP in HCM will automatically be included on the HCM W-2 as an addition to Federal wages (but not State wages) and OASDI/Medicare deductions/contributions will be processed and reported if the employee is otherwise subject to the tax(es).

-If a rideshare cash incentive was paid outside HRS, use HRS balance adjustments to include the incentive in Federal wages and collect and report applicable Social Security and/or Medicare deductions.
-Only adjust the tax if collected outside of HRS.
+If a rideshare cash incentive was paid outside HCM, use HCM External Adjustment (EADJ) to include the incentive in Federal wages and collect and report applicable Social Security and/or Medicare deductions.
+Only adjust the tax if collected outside of HCM.